-At Aurora I aim to provide a safe space full of warmth and compassion, where you will not be judged but understood, no matter what it is you’re going through.
-I understand that life can feel very tricky at times, if not unbearable, however change is possible; life does not have to feel like this.
+At Aurora we aim to provide a safe space full of warmth and compassion, where you will not be judged but understood, no matter what it is you’re going through.
+We understand that life can feel very tricky at times, if not unbearable, however change is possible; life does not have to feel like this.

-I appreciate the courage it has taken you to make this first step of searching for someone who may be able to help you.
-At Aurora I specialise in psychological therapy for individuals and couples over the age of 16, who are experiencing anything from stress, relationship difficulties, depression, all forms of anxiety, to trauma and difficulties adjusting and living with chronic physical health problems.
+We appreciate the courage it has taken you to make this first step of searching for someone who may be able to help you.
+At Aurora we specialise in psychological therapy for individuals who are experiencing anything from stress, relationship difficulties, depression, all forms of anxiety, to trauma and difficulties adjusting and living with chronic physical health problems.

 Therapy involves getting to know you and your story.
 We then start to make sense of things at your pace, using therapy methods which are tailored to you.
 This will enable you to understand your pain, develop a new awareness of yourself, build new strategies to help you manage what life throws at you; and helping you recognise you are more resilient than you realise.

-Ultimately, at Aurora I hope to help you evolve and live with more contentment, and less pain.
+Ultimately, at Aurora we hope to help you evolve and live with more contentment, and less pain.

 Dear Sarah, Thank you for everything you have done for me.
 I cannot express enough how much you have helped me through one of the darkest times in my life.
 Thank you for helping me see my future in a positive light - you are brilliant at what you do and as sad as I am not to see you, I am externally grateful that you have helped me regain my independence